tearust/t-rust/obsidian/tapp_build_newbies/learn_to_build_an_idea_depot/Step3_system_design.md

 ```

-They are very straightforward.
-As long as you know a little about Rust language, you will understand this.
+These are very straightforward.
+As long as you know a little about the Rust language, you'll understand this.
 The only thing to note here would be the auth_b64.
-This is the string that the end user signed when login to this Idea_depot app.
-This string contents what the end user allow this app to do with their assets.
+This is the string that the end user signed when logging in to this Idea_depot app.
+This string contains what the end user allows this app to do with their assets.
 We have explained this in the tutorial `login` step.
-With the limitation of auth string, the app developer cannot do anything beyond the end user allow them to.
+With the limitation of auth string, the app developer cannot do anything beyond what the end user allow them to.

 ## SQL

-As simple as it was in a traditional web2 app.
-We will need SQL statements to create idea in SQL database and increase the vote_num when someone vote for an idea.
+SQL is in the TEA Project is as simple as you'd encounter in a traditional web2 app.
+We'll need SQL statements to create idea in SQL database and increase the vote_num when someone votes for an idea.

 The intiial SQLtable use the following SQL statement
 ```
 CREATE TABLE Ideas
 (
   id                      TEXT UNIQUE,